Matt Bloom: A-Train (2002–2004)

+Various Promotions (2005)

+After being released by WWE, Bloom worked for the independent promotion, Impact Zone Wrestling in Arizona in February 2005.
+He became IZW Heavyweight Champion and brought the title to Japan where he retained his title against Billy Gunn.

+In the summer of 2005, he worked in Italy for Itlain Championship Wresltign where he feuded with his former tag partner, Test.

 All Japan Pro Wrestling (2005–2006)

 In March 2005, Bloom began wrestling for the Japanese All Japan Pro Wrestling promotion, adopting the ring name "Giant Bernard" (a reference to wrestler Brute Bernard).
 He went on to join the Voodoo Murders stable alongside fellow WWE alumni Chuck Palumbo and Johnny Stamboli.
 On October 18, 2005, Bloom unsuccessfully challenged Satoshi Kojima for the Triple Crown Heavyweight Championship.

-New Japan Pro-Wrestling
+New Japan Pro-Wrestling (2006-2012)

 Various feuds (2006–2009)

 In January 2006, Bloom left AJPW and joined the rival New Japan Pro-Wrestling (NJPW) promotion.
 In April 2006, he defeated Yuji Nagata in the finals of the 2006 New Japan Cup.
 As a result of his victory, Bloom received a shot at the IWGP Heavyweight Championship.
 He unsuccessfully challenged IWGP Heavyweight Champion Brock Lesnar on May 3, 2006, in Tenjin, Chūō-ku, Fukuoka.

 In July 2006, following the abdication of the IWGP Heavyweight Championship by Lesnar, Bloom entered a tournament for the title, losing to Hiroshi Tanahashi in the tournament final.
 In August 2006, Bloom took part in the 2006 G1 Climax Tournament, losing to Hiroyoshi Tenzan in the semifinals.

 On March 11, 2007, in Nagoya, Bloom and Travis Tomko defeated Manabu Nakanishi and Takao Omori to win the IWGP Tag Team Championship.
 At the February 17, 2008, New Japan show, they lost the IWGP Tag Team Championship to Togi Makabe and Toru Yano.
 Following Tomko's departure for Total Nonstop Action Wrestling on a full-time basis, Bernard began teaming with former World Championship Wrestling wrestler Rick Fuller in another powerhouse tag team.
 On September 5, 2008, Bernard and Fuller betrayed Shinsuke Nakamura and Hirooki Goto to align themselves with Togi Makabe's Great Bash Heel stable.

 In addition to wrestling for NJPW, Bloom also wrestled for their affiliate Wrestle Land as Rusher Road, where he was a member of the Roads stable until the brand's closure.